alonsodomin/cron4s/docs/src/main/mdoc/index.md

 libraryDependencies += "com.github.alonsodomin.cron4s" %%% "cron4s-core" % "{{site.cron4sVersion}}"
 ```

-**cron4s** is cross compiled for Scala 2.11 and Scala 2.12.
-Java 8 is required when using it in the JVM.
+**cron4s** is cross compiled for Scala 2.12 and Scala 2.13.
+Java 8 or later is required when using it in the JVM.

 ## Limitations